 Data governance and privacy

-Public privacy and employee privacy policies across the group set out what personal information is collected from employees and other users (data subjects) when using MultiChoice's systems, how the group collects personal information, why the group collects it and how the group uses it, and related matters.
+Public and employee privacy policies across the group set out which personal information is collected from employees and other users (data subjects) when using MultiChoice's systems, how the group collects personal information, why the group collects it, and how the group uses it, among other related matters.